mjspriggs/overview/glossary/glossary.md

 ### route
 {: #x2037338}

 The URL that is used to direct requests to an application.
 A route is made up of an optional host (or subdomain) and a domain that are specified when an application is pushed.
 For example, in the route myapp.example.com, myapp is the host and example.com is the domain.
 A route can be associated with one or more applications.
 Unless a custom domain is specified, IBM Cloud uses a default shared domain in the route to an application.
-See also [custom domain](#x5728384), [domain](#x2021210), [endpoint](#x2026820), [host](#x2002243), [subdomain](#x2040080), [Uniform Resource Locator](#x2042491).
+See also [host](#x2002243), [subdomain](#x2040080), [Uniform Resource Locator](#x2042491), [custom domain](#x5728384), [endpoint](#x2026820), [domain](#x2021210).

 ### RPO
 {: #x3429916}

 See [recovery point objective](#x3429911).

 ### RTO
 {: #x3169555}

 See [recovery time objective](#x3167918).

 ### rule
 {: #x2037526}

+- The set of allowed contexts that are associated with an IBM Cloud resource.
+The defined contexts dictate a user's or service's access to that resource.
 - A set of conditional statements that are used to determine whether a build can be promoted.
 See also [profile](#x2034950), [scope](#x2037763).
-- The set of allowed contexts that are associated with an IBM Cloud resource.
-The defined contexts dictate a user's or service's access to that resource.

 ### rule set
 {: #x2065665}